best in class

 • Anna Anderson, Pilates instructor

-•Taylor Borenstein and Millie Blumka, co-founders of Stakt
+• Taylor Borenstein and Millie Blumka, co-founders of Stakt

 Erin Brockovich, environmental activist

-Anna Carey, Strategist UK contributor
+Anna Carey, Strategist contributor

 Tembe Denton-Hurst, Strategist writer